luck-seu/GURPP/README.md

 ```bash
 python train_learnable_prompt.py
 ```
 And the training log will be saved in the `experiments/gurp_prompt` directory.
+Please ensure that this folder has been created following code structure before training, otherwise, you might encounter a 'file not found' error.

 #### Manually-designed Prompt